TheNewPing/POTline/README.md

     cd POTline
     ```

 3. Install LAMMPS accordingly to the model's documentation.
-Ensure to enable GPU support.
 You can also use the Slurm scripts under `src/configs/[cluster_name]/install_lammps/[model_name]` to start the installation after having completed the LAMMPS setup.
 Note that they are tailored for [Snellius](https://servicedesk.surf.nl/wiki/display/WIKI/Snellius) or [Habrok](https://wiki.hpc.rug.nl/habrok/start), adjust them to your needs.
     - [PACE](https://pacemaker.readthedocs.io/en/latest/pacemaker/quickstart/#lammps)
     - [MACE](https://mace-docs.readthedocs.io/en/latest/guide/lammps.html)